spaze/domains/README.md

 Thanks!

 # whois-cz.csv
 Registrant ID and date of expiration from the Whois for tld-cz.txt.
 Contains also some historical data.
+If a domain from tld-cz.txt is not in whois-cz.txt with expire_at > current_date it should be considered as not existing.

 ## Want to contribute?
 Have a list of domains you'd like to add?
 Feel free to create a pull request!